 Before the client arrives, make sure that prescriptions have been written and medications to go home are ready.
-The Instinct record should be audited to ensure that the bill is finalized.
 All patients that are discharged from the hospital should be clean (please consult with a clinician before bathing a patient) and the patient ID band should be removed before the patient goes home.
 Also, be sure any Vetwrap bandage is removed from prior IV catheter sites.
 A clinician must always speak with a client before you allow them to leave the hospital (including drop-offs and discharges).